Rachnerd/angular1workshop/README.md

 2.5 - When in edit mode, create a save button that will send the PUT request to the server through the ClientService.

-2.6 - Create a directive called "redirect" (scripts/directives/redirectTo.directive.js) and configure it so it works like an attribute (restrict A).
+2.6 - Create a directive called "redirect" (scripts/directives/redirect.directive.js) and configure it so it works like an attribute (restrict A).

 2.7 - In the directive's controller function, give the scope a "to" function with url param (use $location like in HomeCtrl).

 2.8 - Now in stead of letting the HomeCtrl change the route on click of a client, let the directive redirect do it.
  Client element will still have a click listener, but the redirect attribute in the html element will let the directive inject the "to" function for you (and not the HomeCtrl).
 So ng-click="to(url)".

-2.6 - Create a directive scripts/directives/header.directive.js Configure the directive so it becomes an Element (restrict: 'E') and isolate the scope.
+2.9 - Create a directive scripts/directives/header.directive.js Configure the directive so it becomes an Element (restrict: 'E'), isolate the scope and create a partial (template) for it.

+2.10 - Inside the header partial create a button that redirects on click back to the home page (with help of the redirect directive).